-Cuban style salsa has flavour, power, is flirtatious …and doesn’t exist.
+Cuban-style salsa has flavor, power, is flirtatious …and doesn’t exist.
 Find out why.

 1. Why Cuban STYLE salsa?

 Because of the different styles of salsa, many people tend to put themselves into one category or another.
-You will often here “I dance New York salsa” or “I dance Cuban style salsa”.
-The key reason for the distinction lies in the fact that, if you dance with a partner who trained in a different style than yours, the two of you will find it hard to synchronise your steps, unless one of you is familiar with the other person dance style.
+You will often hear, “I dance New York salsa” or “I dance Cuban style salsa“.
+The key reason for the distinction is that if you dance with a partner who trained in a different style than yours, the two of you will find it hard to synchronize your steps unless one of you is familiar with the other person’s dance style.

 2. Cuban style salsa doesn’t exist

-The term Cuban salsa has been created to fit the casino dance style into a category and to market it abroad.
-Since it seemed related in style to salsa; they created the term Cuban salsa.
-In reality casino rueda is the appropriate term to describe Cuban style salsa.
+Cuban salsa has been created to fit the casino dance style into a category and market it abroad.
+Since it looks like salsa, people created the term Cuban salsa.
+However, casino Rueda is the appropriate term to describe Cuban-style salsa.

 2.1.
 What is Cuban style salsa?

-It originated during the beginning of the twentieth century in Cuba.
-Originally, many couples would form a group and dance together (casino rueda, with rueda meaning circle).
-In casino rueda, couples executed similar moves together which made the choreography beautiful, fun and challenging at the same time.
-The term casino came from the fact that people associated the dance to the motions of the wheels in a casino.
-The “wheel” can either move clockwise or anticlockwise.
-The steps, on which the couples dance, are chosen by a “caller” who announces the move few steps ahead.
-Therefore, the dancers do not know which moves will be called and have to be quick in their feet to react.
-A move might call for a change of partners, or the execution of a specific series of steps.
+It originated at the beginning of the twentieth century in Cuba.
+Initially, many couples would form a group and dance together (casino rueda, with rueda meaning circle).
+In casino rueda, couples executed similar moves together, simultaneously making the choreography beautiful, fun, and challenging.
+The term casino came from the circular dance style that looks like the motions of the wheels in a casino.
+Indeed, the “wheel” can either move clockwise or anticlockwise.
+A “caller” who announces the move a few steps ahead chooses the steps on which the couples dance.
+Therefore, the dancers do not know which dance moves will be called and must react quickly.
+For example, a move might call for a change of partners or the execution of a specific series of steps.

 Other fact relating to salsa

-Casino also precedes salsa which really took shape in the United States (New York in particular) in the 60’s; with groups such as Fania all stars and later on dancers such as Eddie Torres at the forefront of the genre.
+Casino also precedes salsa which took shape in the United States (New York in particular) in the 60s, with groups such as Fania all stars and, later on, dancers such as Eddie Torres at the forefront of the genre.

 3. Particularities of Cuban style salsa

-Even if we just saw that the appellation “Cuban style salsa” was not really appropriate, this term is widely used and convey the understanding at least, that the dance form is from Cuba.
-In Cuban salsa, people evolve more in circle as opposed to New York or Los Angeles salsa which is more danced in line.
-The other attribute of Cuban salsa is that it derives many of its moves from ballroom dances such as Danzon, Son, Mambo, chachacha and Afro-Cuban dances like Chango, Abakua, rumba.
+Even if we just saw that the appellation “Cuban style salsa” was not appropriate, this term is widely used and conveys the understanding that the dance form is from Cuba.
+In Cuban salsa, people evolve more in a circle than in New York or Los Angeles styles which are more danced in line.
+Moreover, the other attribute of Cuban salsa is that it derives many of its moves from ballroom dances such as Danzon, Son, Mambo, and chachacha and Afro-Cuban dances like Chango, Abakua, and Rumba.

-The clave is a key instrument of Cuban style salsa.
-There are 4 types of clave rhythms:
+The clave is a key instrument of Cuban-style salsa.
+There are four types of clave rhythms:

 3.1.
 Rumba (3/2 and 2/3) and Son (3/2 and 2/3)

-The most important thing to remember is that, in Cuban style salsa, the dancer needs to follow the clave rhythm.
-And in order to perform this task, he/she should train him/herself with cuban rumba songs.
-Indeed, rumba music uses the clave as a rhythmic base, and is danced following that instrument.
+The most important thing to remember is that, in Cuban-style salsa, the dancer needs to follow the clave rhythm.
+And to perform this task, he/she should train him/herself using Cuban rumba songs.
+Indeed, rumba music uses the clave as a rhythmic base, and the dance style follows that instrument.

 Understanding the clave:

-A basic salsa step is made of 2 measures of 4 beats each.
-The clave will be played 5 times on these beats (3/2 or 2/3).
-In a 3/2 rhythm, the clave would appear 3 times on the first measure and twice on the second.
+A basic salsa step has 2 measures of 4 beats each.
+The clave will be played five times on these beats (3/2 or 2/3).
+So, for example, in a 3/2 rhythm, the clave would appear 3 times on the first measure and twice on the second.
 And vice versa.

 The key difference between rumba and Son

-– Rumba is an afro-Cuban dance that was created at the end of the 19th century by black people and was confined to lower class status until the arrival in power of Castro.
+– Rumba is an Afro-Cuban dance that was created at the end of the 19th century by black people and was confined to lower class status until the arrival in power of Castro.
 From then, the dance became a national flagship of Cuban unity and a way to fight racism and class differences.
-As such, the dance is managed by the government and taught in many dance schools.
+As such, the government manages the dance and teaches in many dance schools.

-Its key instruments are the clave and the drums as we mentioned earlier.
+As we mentioned earlier, its key instruments are the clave and the drums.

-– Son, on the other hand, is a ballroom dance that descend created in the 19th century.
+– On the other hand, Son is a ballroom dance that was created in the 19th century.
 It mixes elements of Spanish and African origins.

-The key instruments are guitar, tres, claves, maracas, bongos, marímbula
+The key instruments are guitar, tres, claves, maracas, bongos, or marímbula.

 5 Typical steps of Cuban style salsa